 Josh’s family settled in Manteca five generations ago to start a peach farm.
 Growing up, Josh’s parents taught him the value of faith and hard work.
 After working his way through college and a successful career in business, Josh decided to run for Congress to protect health care coverage for people with pre-existing conditions like his adopted brother, David.
-Now, he lives in the Central Valley with his wife, Pam, and their baby daughter, Lily.
+Now, he lives in Tracy with his wife, Pam, and their baby daughter, Lily.

 WORKING HARDER FOR THE CENTRAL VALLEY